HippoEug/HackTheBox/Machines (Easy)/Grandpa.md

 # Summary
 ### 1. NMAP
+Running NMAP, we see only 1 Port open, Port 80 running Microsoft IIS httpd 6.0.

 ### 2. Enumeration
+Visiting `http://10.10.10.14:80` was not useful, as the page was "Under Construction".
+However, Searchsploit for `iis 6.0` showed many potential exploits we could use.
+On Google, we see two metasploit modules, [Microsoft IIS WebDAV Write Access Code Execution](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_upload_asp/) & [Microsoft IIS WebDav ScStoragePathFromUrl Overflow](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_scstoragepathfromurl/).

 ### 3. Exploit
+Trying the first [Microsoft IIS WebDAV Write Access Code Execution](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_upload_asp/), we had a `403 Forbidden` error message.
+So we tried [Microsoft IIS WebDav ScStoragePathFromUrl Overflow](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_scstoragepathfromurl/), which worked, giving us a Meterpreter shell.

+However, when we tried to change directory to both Administrator or Harry, we received the "Access is denied" error.
+We need to privilege escalate at this point.

 ### 4. Privilege Escalation
+We run `/recon/local_exploit_suggester`, and again see many exploits we could use.
+We run the first one, [`exploit/windows/local/ms14_058_track_popup_menu`](https://www.rapid7.com/db/modules/exploit/windows/local/ms14_058_track_popup_menu/).
+Yet again, we got a "Access is denied" error when running the Metasploit exploit.

+We ty moving to `%temp%` on our Metasploit shell, before running the exploit again.
+But still, the "Access is denied" error was present.
+Turns out, we had to migrate to a process running under NT AUTHORITY\NETWORK SERVICE, and in our case to `wmiprvse.exe`.
+This time around, running the [`exploit/windows/local/ms14_058_track_popup_menu`](https://www.rapid7.com/db/modules/exploit/windows/local/ms14_058_track_popup_menu/) exploit again, we got a privileged Meterpreter shell and were able to find both flags.

 # Attack
 ## 1. NMAP